NURS 628 Family Health Promotion and Health Maintenance

 General

-• Apply clinical decision-making skills in planning health maintenance and wellness recommendations for families and individuals across the lifespan and families at risk.
+- Applies clinical decision-making skills in planning health maintenance/promotion, wellness, and screening recommendations for families and individuals across the lifespan.

-• Implement and evaluate a family and individual health promotion and maintenance plan that facilitates family decision-making about health.
+- Implement and evaluate a family and individual health maintenance/promotion plan that facilitates shared decision-making about health, including diverse populations.